clouddrove/ansible-role-docker-redis-node-exporter/README.md

 ## What Includes

-Followiing things includes in this role:
+Following things includes in this role:

 - redis-node-exporter